andreafabrizi/DNSProxy/README.md

 ;; MSG SIZE  rcvd: 46
 ```

-If any of the test queries work, you can safely replace the current "nameserver" entries within
+If queries are successful, you can now safely replace the current
-/etc/resolv.conf and point ALL DNS TRAFFIC towards DNSP, by inserting such a line:
+"nameserver" entries inside "/etc/resolv.conf" to point ALL DNS
+traffic towards DNSP, by inserting such a line:
 ```
 nameserver 127.0.0.1
 ```

-If configuration and testing completed successfully, you are now ready to run a DOH peer server,
+Once configuration and testing completed successfully, you will be
-and profit of DNS-over-HTTP(S) services as described by RFC 8484.
+ready to run a DNS-over-HTTPS peer & server as described by RFC 8484.

 ## Changelog

-To test whether nslookup-doh.php is correctly deployed and resolving, you could use **bash** (curl).
+To test the deploy of nslookup-doh.php along with correct DNS
+resolution, you could use **curl** utility within a shell.
-Replace URL value in accordance with script location.
-Here are two that I use to check my deploys:
+Replace URL value in accordance with your favourite script location.
+Here are two simple one-liners that I use to check my deploys:
 ```
 # curl -s -H "Host: www.fantuz.net" -H "Remote Address:104.27.133.199:80" -H "User-Agent:Mozilla/5.0 \
 (Macintosh; Intel Mac OS X 10_6_8) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/42.0.2311.135 \